taw00/dashcore-rpm/documentation/howto.dashcore-troubleshooting.md

 # Dash Core Troubleshooting Guide

+**NOTE:** 0.13.0 has been released.
+This troubleshooting guide has not reflected this just yet.
+Thank you for your patience. -t0dd

 There are a zillion ways your wallet or masternode can get in a state that is non-operational.
 Often what is truly wrong is difficult to determine and/or poorly messages.
 This guide will help you examine and correct some of the most